Bethesda Friends Meeting

 • This page will give more information about the mearing of a Quaker "minute" and past Bethesda Friends and Baltimore Yearly Meeting minutes.

-Approved Donation Organizations
+Approved Donation Organizations to Help Palestinians

 In a 2024 report to Bethesda Friends Meeting for Worship with a Concern for Business, the Ad Hoc Committee on the Disposition of a Gift to Help Palestinians considered and approved a number of organizations as deserving of our donations.